MonikaMohammadi/Foodie-Hub/README.md

     node app.js

 7. **API Reference**
-    All endpoints run on http://localhost:3000
+    All endpoints run on http://localhost:3000 and can be tested using Postman.

    ### 🏪 Restaurants
    | Method | URL                | Description          |